Sebastián Wolansky: Under–21

 Wolansky made his international debut at under-21 level, making his first appearance in 2015.
 He was a member of the historic gold medal-winning Chilean team at the Pan American Junior Championship in Santiago.
 Later that year he went on to represent the team again at the FIH Junior World Cup in Bhubaneswar.

 In 2023, Wolansky was promoted to captain of the national junior team.
 He led the Chilean U–21 side to a bronze medal at his second Pan American Junior Championship, held in St. Michael.
 He also later competed at a second FIH Junior World Cup in Kuala Lumpur.

 He also captained the team at the 2024 Pan American Junior Championship in Surrey.

-Los Leones
+Los Diablos

 Wolansky received his first call-up to the Chilean squad in 2021.
 He made his senior international debut during a test series against France in Wattignies.

 After not receiving a call-up in 2022, Wolansky returned to the national team in 2023.
 That same year he won his first medal at a major tournament, taking home silver at the Pan American Games in Santiago.